 It is essentially a technique which turns a plain flipchart, whiteboard or screen into a visual prompt to guide and focus students’ attention.
-It uses simple iconography to represent topics and bold text to catch their eyes and imaginations.
+It uses simple iconography to represent topics and bold text to activate schema, catch their eyes and their imaginations.

 Using visual templates will make your lessons stand out from the crowd and engage your learners.
 I also find they are a great way to interact with learning in an accessible and memorable way.

-At the end of this lesson, I’d like you to create your own visual template, then upload it in the ‘Upload Coursework’ section of this module.
-If you get an opportunity to use it first, I’d love to hear how you used it and your reflections.
-Share your reflections and lesson ideas in the forum.
+At the end of this lesson, I’d like you to create your own visual template, then share it in the Facebook Group, with an explanation of how you might use it.
+If you get an opportunity to use it first, share your reflections too.

 Let’s look at some visual templates.

 Visual templates are often based on metaphors.
 In this example, the mountain signifies challenges, the summit is the goal and the hot air balloon represents ways to overcome the challenges and achieve the goals.

 The beauty of visual templates is that they can be used in many ways.
 I created this visual template for an action research project I was mentoring.
 The tutor was exploring the impact of meditation on trauma experienced learners.